media2x/realsr-ncnn-vulkan-python/README.md

 ## Downloads

 Linux/Windos/Mac X86_64 build releases are available now.

-However, for Linux you may need to compile it yourself if you are using python version other than 3.8 .
-(The compiled python C extension library is bound to python version now)
+However, for Linux distro with GLIBC < 2.29 (like Ubuntu 18.04), the ubuntu-1804 pre-built should be used.

 ## Build